kingluo/lua-resty-ffi/README.md

 Unload the runtime, after that, no request could be sent to this runtime anymore.
 The runtime would receive a NULL task, and it must terminate everything including the threads.
-Note that it's an asynchronous processing, and the NULL task is appended to the queue, so all pending normal tasks would be handled first.
+Note that it's asynchronous processing, and the NULL task is appended to the queue, so all pending normal tasks would be handled first.

-## API provided by runtime
+## API provided by the runtime

 ### `int libffi_init(char* cfg, void *tq);`

 This API is provided by the library to initiate its logic and start the poll thread/goroutine.

-`cfg` is null-terminated C string, it would get freed by lua-resty-ffi after `libffi_init()` returns, which may be `NULL`.
+`cfg` is a null-terminated C string, it would get freed by lua-resty-ffi after `libffi_init()` returns, which may be `NULL`.

-`tq` is the task queue pointer, used by below APIs.
+`tq` is the task queue pointer, used by the below APIs.

 Example: